landonjefftaylor/kid_books/README.md

   - Using virtual money
   - Financial terms
   - Tax basics
+  - Money as a tool
+  - Safety nets and support systems
 - ## **History**
   - Revisit critical thinking skills
   - History we like to talk about